Core Module Information

 Upon completion of this module you will be able to

-LO1: Evaluate the relationships between festival and event development and public sector policy, in both domestic and international contexts.
+LO1: Evaluate the relationships between festival and event development and public sector policy, as experienced in different contexts.

-LO2: Identify and examine relevant public sector agencies, events rights holders and associated organisations, operating within local, national and international environments.
+LO2: Identify and examine relevant public sector agencies and associated organisations, operating within local, national and international environments.

 LO3: Interpret and evaluate relationships between festivals and events and associated stakeholders and host communities.

-LO4: Devise and construct policy related responses to festival and event development scenarios, based on theoretical and industry evidence.
+LO4: Devise and construct policy related responses to festival and event development opportunities, informed by theoretical, industry, public sector and project management sources.

 Full Details of Teaching and Assessment